 BCSSW requires 65 credits for the MSW degree and accepts 9 credit hours from the MBA program for elective credits.
 The CGSOM requires 56 credits for the MBA degree and accepts 12 credit hours from the MSW program for elective credits enabling the student to complete two full master's programs in three years.
 Dual degree students complete the requirements for both degrees with a total of 100 credits rather than 121 credits if taken independently.

-The student will work closely with an advisor and/or coordinator from GSSW to discuss an appropriate practicum placement, which will provide opportunities for practice integration of social work and management knowledge and skills.
+The student will work closely with an advisor and/or coordinator from BCSSW to discuss an appropriate practicum placement, which will provide opportunities for practice integration of social work and management knowledge and skills.

 In lieu of the three-day per week placement in the third year, a student may apply for a Program Modification to spread the required 720 internship hours over a longer period of the calendar year.

-Year 1: Register through and pay tuition and fees of the school in which you enroll (typically GSSW).
+Year 1: Register through and pay tuition and fees of the school in which you enroll (typically BCSSW).

 Year 2: Register through and pay tuition and fees of the second school (typically CGSOM).

 Summer Between Year 2 & 3: Register through and pay tuition and fees to CGSOM.

 Year 3 (Fall Semester): Register through and pay tuition and fees to CGSOM.

 Year 3 (Spring Semester): Register through and pay tuition and fees to BCSSW.